astronomer/airflow-guides/guides/intro-to-kubernetes.md

 If implementing a modern microservice architecture, containers are probably running across a host of nodes, each with different resources and requirements required to run.
 Kubernetes provides a common abstraction to deploy, manage, and scale those containers as the application needs.

-As system requirements change, move container workloads in Kubernetes can be moved from one cloud provider or hosting infrastructure to another without changing any application level code.
+As system requirements change, container workloads in Kubernetes can be moved from one cloud provider or hosting infrastructure to another without changing any application level code.

 ![move_to_kubes](https://assets.astronomer.io/website/img/guides/move_to_kubes.jpg)